ousecTic/squarify/docs/basic-algebra/6-create-polynomials-from-written-descriptions.md

 ## Question:

 <font size="5">An amusement park has tickets for children, adults and seniors.
-The ticket prices for children c cost 20 dollars, the ticket prices for adults a cost 30 dollars, and the ticket prices for seniors s cost 25 dollars.
+The ticket prices for children <strong>c</strong> cost 20 dollars, the ticket prices for adults <strong>a</strong> cost 30 dollars, and the ticket prices for seniors <strong>s</strong> cost 25 dollars.
 Which expression represents the money made from the amusement park that day?</font>

 $
 {\text{ }}